Fabrizio-Caruso/CROSS-LIB/README.md

 https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/PREREQUISITES.md

-In order to build a game or a test, you need to be in the `src` directory.
 You  build a project (either a game or a test) for a specific system by either using the `build_xl.py` script or an equivalent `make` command.

 ### Using `build_xl.py` (recommended)